FREE UK Mainland Postage on orders over £50

 By Rotary Machine - A tool that takes skill to master that offers the most correction in less time but can inflict swirls and patterns called holograms in to the paint if not used correctly.

-A term detailers use to describe the paint correction process is a "Polishing Stage" of which there is 3 possible stages.
+A term detailers use to describe the paint correction process is a "Polishing Stage" of which there are 3 possible stages used most commonly.

 To correct a vehicles paintwork it must undergo one of the following.

 Using an all in one polish or a polish that that uses diminishing abrasives applied by machine to greatly enhance and remove 70% or more of the paintwork defects.
 It takes least time and is a great value choice but not as effective as a 2 stage.

 The car first undergoes a compound or swirl removing stage using a firmer or wool pad to remove heavier defects.
 It is then followed up by a second, different type of polish to "refine" using a softer pad.